 University Commons from Above

-This August the new front door to Millikin University's campus, the University Commons, will open.
-The $27 million University Commons blends together the Staley Library and student center functions into one central location, reconfiguring the existing library and infusing access throughout the 87,000 square-foot building.
+This August the new front door to Millikin University's campus, the University Commons, opened.
+The $31 million University Commons blends together the Staley Library and student center functions into one central location, reconfiguring the existing library and infusing access throughout the 87,000 square-foot building.

-A space for research, innovation, and application, the University Commons will encourage collaborative learning and achievement.
-It will be home to several Millikin departments, including the Staley Library, Office of Student Development, Office of Inclusion & Student Engagement, WJMU Radio Station and the Oberhelman Center for Leadership Education.
+A space for research, innovation, and application, the University Commons encourages collaborative learning and achievement.
+It is home to several Millikin departments, including the Staley Library, Office of Student Development, Office of Inclusion & Student Engagement, WJMU Radio Station and the Oberhelman Center for Leadership Performance.

 See an aerial view of the University Commons by clicking on the video below.